-I understand the market forces at work; (hyperbolic discounting, and that most people are cash constrained), so buying $50 blenders every 2-5 years is more appealing than buying one $100 blender, or even one $75 blender.
+I understand the market forces at work: hyperbolic discounting, and that most people are cash constrained.
+Buying $50 blenders every 2-5 years is more appealing than buying one $100 blender, or even one $75 blender that last forever.

 One solution to this problem is financing, so I'm surprised that even cars nowadays seem to be designed with planned obsolescence.
 Maybe this has to do with the distribution model of cars: the profits of repair and upgrades are captured by dealerships, so the auto manufacturers are disinclined to make ultra-durable cars.

-Tesla doesn't have this problem so perhaps they could offer a car of infinite durability.
-They already kind of do this with their wireless software upgrades.
+Tesla doesn't have this problem because they sell direct to consumer.
+Perhaps they could offer a car of infinite durability!
+In a sense they already kind of do this with their wireless software upgrades.

 I often think about products I'd like to buy that don't exist, so in an effort to try to put more of these thoughts on paper I wrote a fake press release for a buy-it-for-life car offered by Tesla.

 Caveat: I know nothing about cars, or car manufacturing so... don't expect this to be any good.

 April 1, 2019.
 Fremont, CA

 Tesla CEO Elon Musk presented Tesla’s new vehicle, the Tesla Model 3∞, at the company’s factory in Fremont today.